elicia4/linux_notes/text_manipulation/patch.md

-# The `patch` command
+# `patch`

 [***Table of Contents***](/README.md)

-The `patch` program is used to apply changes to files, more precisely to apply a diff file or the output of `diff` to a file.
+`patch` is used to apply changes to files, more precisely to apply a diff file or the output of `diff` to a file.

 Diff files are incredibly useful when working on large projects with millions of lines.
 Instead of sending over an entire project over to another user, diff